boya-dotcom/TCP_Modbus_Capstone_App/README.md

-4. Open the dashboard in your web browser: http://localhost:5000
+4. Open the dashboard in  web browser: http://localhost:5000

 yaml